 Compare mechanical breakdown coverage

 Don’t get stranded on the side of the road.
-Get mechanical breakdown coverage before you need it.
+Get car repair coverage before you need it.

 Car insurance protects your vehicle if you have an accident, but if your car breaks down unexpectedly, you could face an expensive repair bill.
 And while limited and extended warranties can cover the cost of parts and some repairs, there are restrictions and coverage doesn’t always last forever.

-For older cars with issues or drivers who want extra peace of mind, mechanical breakdown coverage can help cover the cost of the unexpected.
+For older cars with issues or drivers who want extra peace of mind, mechanical breakdown coverage, commonly referred to as car repair insurance, can help cover the cost of the unexpected.

 How does mechanical breakdown coverage work?